iibluearth/osticket-prereqs/README.md

 <p>
 12. Rename Configuration File:

-In the "Properties" window, go to the "Security" tab and click "Advanced."
-Then, in the "Advanced Security Settings for ost-config.php" window, choose to "Disable inheritance" and remove all inherited permissions.
-After that, go back to the same window and click "Add."
-Select "Select a principle," type "Everyone," and click OK.
-In the "Permission Entry" window, select all permissions and click OK.
-Finally, in the "Advanced Security Settings" window, click "Apply" and then "OK" to save the changes.
+- Open the "Properties" window of the file "ost-config.php".

+- Navigate to the "Security" tab within the "Properties" window.

+- Click on the "Advanced" button at the bottom of the "Security" tab.

+- In the "Advanced Security Settings for ost-config.php" window, locate and click on the "Disable inheritance" button.
+Confirm by selecting "Remove all inherited permissions from this object".

+- After disabling inheritance, return to the "Advanced Security Settings" window.

+- Click on the "Add" button to add a new permission entry.

+- In the "Permission Entry" window, click on "Select a principal".

+- Type "Everyone" in the text field and click "Check Names" to verify.

+- Once verified, click "OK" to add "Everyone" as a new principal.

+- In the "Permission Entry" window, ensure that all permissions are selected (typically Full Control, Modify, Read & Execute, Read, and Write).

+- Click "OK" to confirm the selected permissions for "Everyone".

+- Back in the "Advanced Security Settings" window, click "Apply" to apply the changes.

+- Click "OK" to close the "Advanced Security Settings" window and save the changes.
 </p>
 <br />